sandydoo/sandydoo/README.md

 ## 👋 Hi there!
 I’m Sander (_he / him_) — a software engineer and trained data scientist.
 I make random things and post them on the internet.
-Some of them are cool.
+Some of them are, like, cool.

 ✳︎ GitHub [/sandydoo](https://github.com/sandydoo/) \
 ✳︎ Twitter [@sandy_doo](https://twitter.com/sandy_doo/) \